Tumblr to crack down on hate speech and violence

 Tumblr's updated community guidelines are targeting hate speech, violence and unwanted sexualization.

-On Monday, the microblogging site posted details about the update, which goes into effect on Sept.
-10. It noted that the section on hate speech removes a paragraph.

-"If you encounter negative speech that doesn't rise to the level of violence or threats of violence, we encourage you to dismantle negative speech through argument rather than censorship.
-That said, if you encounter anything especially heinous, tell us about it," the deleted section read.
+On Monday, the social networking site posted details about the update, which goes into effect Sept.
+10. Tumblr noted that the section on hate speech removes this paragraph: "If you encounter negative speech that doesn't rise to the level of violence or threats of violence, we encourage you to dismantle negative speech through argument rather than censorship.
+That said, if you encounter anything especially heinous, tell us about it."

-The site decided that a post no longer had to be "especially heinous" to merit reporting.
+The site has decided that a post no longer must be "especially heinous" to merit reporting.

-It also banned posts that glorify acts of violence and their perpetrators, specifically highlighting school shootings at Columbine, Sandy Hook and Parkland, to avoid inspiring "copycat violence."
+Tumblr also banned posts that glorify acts of violence and their perpetrators to avoid inspiring "copycat violence."
+The site specifically noted the mass shootings at Columbine High School, Sandy Hook Elementary School and Stoneman Douglas High School in Parkland, Florida, as examples.

 The third change is an additional line in its section on harassment: "Don't engage in the unwanted sexualization or sexual harassment of others."